String Quartet No. 6 (Bartók): IV. Mesto

 This movement is in contrast to the previous three movements in that the mesto theme that had previously been relegated to a slow introduction now permeates the entire movement.
 Thematic material form the first movement also returns.
 However, that material is stretched and extended in length.
 Bartók originally intended to have a fast fourth movement which was supposed to recall his piece Contrasts from the previous year.

 Reception and aftermath

 The quartet was published in 1941 by Boosey & Hawkes.
-The quartet was premiered on January 20, 1941 in New York City.
-In the year before the premier, Bartók had permanently moved to the United States with his wife.
+The quartet was premiered on 20 January 1941 in New York City.
+In the year before the premiere, Bartók had permanently moved to the United States with his wife.
 After the composition of the quartet, a period of low productivity ensued for Bartók.
 Financially unstable and with the couple's piano duet concerts receiving unfavorable reviews, Bartók began work in ethnomusicology in addition to concert tours in the United States.
 In the last year or so of his life, he made some sketches hypothesized to be the slow movement of a never completed seventh quartet.